Skip to main content

 mcpServers (optional)

-Configure Model Context Protocol (MCP) servers that your prompts can use as tools.
-Servers listed here are available for selection in the platform editor.
+Configure Model Context Protocol (MCP) servers that your prompts can reference as tools.
+Servers listed here are registered with the adapter at runtime (AI SDK, Mastra, Claude Agent SDK) and become available to prompts that reference them as mcp://<server-name>/<tool> in the tools: frontmatter.

 For remote MCP servers accessible via HTTP: